Jump To

 11.7 On-Campus Interviewing (OCI)

-Each February ("Spring") and August and September ("Fall"), a number of employers send interviewers to the Law School to conduct screening interviews of our students, or interview virtually during the same program.
+Over the summer and in the fall and spring semesters, a number of employers conduct screening interviews of our students in-person or virtually or participate in "resume collect" programs during the same period.
 This process is frequently referred to as “On-Campus Interviewing,” or “OCI.”
-Most of the Fall OCI employers are medium-sized or large law firms; however, a number of government agencies, corporate legal departments, and small law firms also participate.
-Many Fall OCI employers come to interview second-year students for summer internships which can lead to full-time, post-graduate job offers and some employers interview third-year students for permanent, post-graduate positions.
+Most Summer OCI employers are medium or large law firms; however, a number of government agencies, corporate legal departments, and small law firms may also participate.
+Many Summer OCI employers interview rising second-year students for summer internships which can lead to full-time, post-graduate job offers and some employers interview third-year students for permanent, post-graduate positions.
+Fall OCI typically involves small and medium law firms and government agencies interviewing for second summer or post-graduate opportunities.
 Spring OCI usually consists of a mix of employers, some interviewing first- and second-year students for summer internships and others interviewing third-year students for post-graduate positions.

-Early in the spring semester, a large number of Wisconsin public interest and government employers participate in the Wisconsin Public Interest Interview Program (WPIIP), co-hosted with Marquette University Law School on both schools' campuses.
+Early in the spring semester, a large number of Wisconsin public interest and government employers participate in the virtual Wisconsin Public Interest Interview Program (WPIIP), co-hosted with Marquette University Law School.
 This is primarily an opportunity for first and second year students to interview for summer internships.
 (For more information, please see 11.10.1 below).

 11.8 Other Recruiting Events